Erika Lancaster- Artist + Online Art Teacher

 30 Day Sketchbook Challenge

-2. Staedtler Pigment Liners
+2. Pigment Liners from Staedtler

 I've had this set of drawing pens for a while and I've always used them interchangeably with my Micron pens.
 I think these two brands/products are pretty close in terms of quality and price, and produce almost the same results.
-I will continue buying Staedtler drawing pens for the time being, as I found throughout this challenge that I really enjoy them.

 The four-pack of drawing pens that I have includes .1, .3, .5, and .7 millimeter points.
 The majority of my Inktober sketches were created using only the .3 and .5 points.
 I find the four pack includes a perfect variety of point thicknesses and don't think I would personally need anything smaller or larger.